 Under normal circumstances, this would be my answer to an evening spent having to whisper everything to your partner to avoid waking a poorly toddler who is asleep in your single room apartment, while the rain lashes outside in place of your anticipated balmy evening sun.
 However at the time I was 31 weeks pregnant and while the odd glass was an option, getting rat-arsed was not.
 In different circumstances, I’d recommend hitting the Sangria hard to alleviate some of the non-sunny holiday disappointment.

 7. Hit the beach anyway

-While you might be layered up to the max in hoodies, raincoats and any other vaguely warm item you brought (my suitcase mainly consisted of summer dresses and skimpy vests), you’re toddler won’t care a jot about the weather.
+While you might be layered up to the max in hoodies, raincoats and any other vaguely warm item you brought (my suitcase mainly consisted of summer dresses and skimpy vests – I certainly had not believed it would be so cold and rainy and had packed accordingly), your toddler won’t care a jot about the weather.
 They’ll be happy as Larry playing in the waves and digging in the sand, and if you can construct some kind of windbreak, you’re (almost) laughing.

 Click on the Pinterest graphic below to save it to your Pinterest board: